Things to do in Chelsea London

 Shopping On The King’s Road

-If you’re looking for a stroll around shops in an outdoor area with a great variety of merchandise, the King’s Road is the place to go.
+If you’re looking for a stroll around shops in an outdoor area with a great variety of merchandise, King’s Road is the place to go.
 Though many shops are pricey, this retail destination is still worth exploring for unique finds like the outlet shop of Zadig & Voltaire and Tabio (a luxury Japanese sock shop).
 A long road running parallel to Victorian houses with an air of ease and quiet, strolling along the King’s Road starting from Sloan Square is a lovely way to spend your afternoon.

-You could spend several days exploring the area of Kensington and Chelsea, one tip though avoid the school holidays at all cost as the area will be packed with children and parents attempting to get into the Natural History Museum.
+You could spend several days exploring the area of Kensington and Chelsea, one tip though avoid the school holidays at all costs as the area will be packed with children and parents attempting to get into the Natural History Museum.